mykola-mokhnach/appium-windows-driver/README.md

 ### windows: scroll

 This is a shortcut for a mouse wheel scroll gesture.
+The API is a thin wrapper over the [SendInput](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput#:~:text=The%20SendInput%20function%20inserts%20the,or%20other%20calls%20to%20SendInput.)
+WinApi call.
+It emulates the mouse cursor movement and/or horizontal/vertical rotation of the mouse wheel.
+Thus make sure the target control is ready to receive mouse wheel events (e.g. is focused) before invoking it.

 #### Arguments